manubot/manubot/README.md

                         references using Pandoc.
 If not specified, attempt to infer this from the --output filename extension.
                         Otherwise, default to csljson.
+  --yml                 Short for --format=cslyaml.
+  --txt                 Short for --format=plain.
+  --md                  Short for --format=markdown.
   --csl CSL             URL or path with CSL XML style used to style
                         references (i.e. Pandoc's --csl option).
 Defaults to Manubot's style.